🚚 Same day dispatch before 2pm (business days). See rates here. Have a question? ☎️ 1300 783 113

 • Vomiting or diarrhoea (more common in children)

-For most people, symptoms improve within a week, but fatigue can linger for longer.
-If symptoms are severe, worsen rapidly, or occur in someone at higher risk of complications, it’s important to seek medical advice early.
+For most people, symptoms improve within a week.
+But if symptoms are severe, worsen rapidly, or occur in someone at higher risk of complications, it’s important to seek medical advice early.

 How to protect yourself from Influenza